damongolding/immich-kiosk/README.md

 ## Offline Mode

 > [!IMPORTANT]
-> If you are using Docker and want offline assets to persist between container restarts, you will need to mount a volume to the container.
+> If you are using Docker and want offline assets to persist between container restarts, you will need to mount a volume into the container.
 > e.g.
 > ```yaml
 > volumes: